ucdavisdatalab/workshop_python_basics/chapters/02_data-structures.md

 values = [10, 11, 12, -5, 13, 14]
 ```

-If you want, for example, add 1 to each element of the list, you can use a
+If you want, for example, to add 1 to each element of the list, you can use a
 comprehension to do it.
 Here's how:

 ```{code-cell}